mabrowning/minecraft-vr-base/README.md

 Uses gradle.

-gradle setupDecompWorkspace will create a development worksapce gradle eclipse will create an eclipse project in this directory
+gradle setupDevWorkspace will create a development worksapce gradle eclipse will create an eclipse project in this directory

 gradle build will build all dependencies and the mod.